Kangiara: Aboriginal and early settler history

 The area was included in the Nineteen Counties, in which colonial settlement was permitted by the colonial authorities.
 Desirable grazing land was taken up near Yass during the 1820s.
 The area now known as Kangiara had the advantage of lying near the Boorowa River.

 Kangiara Station was a sheep grazing run in the area.
 It was settled by the Besnard family—probably by 1835, but by 1839, at the latest—and was a well-established operation by the end of the 1840s.
 It fronted Boorowa River and lay west of modern-day Lachlan Valley Way.
 It is likely that the locality took its name from this landholding.

 All Saints Anglican Church (Tangmangaroo) dates from 1889.

 Mining

 The area is part of the mineral-rich Lachlan Fold Belt.
 A mine that produced copper, lead, silver, and gold—Kangiara Copper Mine—operated from 1907 to 1918, although small scale mining appears to have occurred at Kangiara at least as early as 1903.
 In 1909, there were other mines working in the area, including the South Kangiara, North Kangiara, and the Kangiara Extended.

+In 1911, two miners were killed in a blasting accident at the mine, another was seriously injured and died later in hospital.
+In 1912, a miner was killed in an accident.

 During the 1920s, a flotation process plant was erected to process mine tailings—mainly to recover zinc—and two shafts were sunk in the area around Kangiara.

 From 1952 to 1958, mining was revived by Lake George Mines, which also mined at Captains Flat.
-The main mine site was remediated in 1977.
+The main mine site was remediated in 1977, with further work done to address contaminated seepage in 1994.
 The area remains of interest for mining exploration.